AakashSasikumar/AakashSasikumar/README.md

 ### Hi there 👋

+### 📖 About Me

+- Software Developer with a strong passion for aritifical intelligence
+- Masters Student at the University of Alberta, Canada
+- Studying Computing Science with a Specialization in Applied Reinforcement Learning

+### 🔭 I’m currently working on

+Using reinforcement learning to reduce energy consumption in large buildings!

+### ⚡ More about me:

+- Love writing small scripts to automate my life
+- I am a huge video game geek.
+Proud owner of a PS5 and a Steam Deck.
+- Love watching movies and tv Shows
+- I have watched The Office over 10 times now
 <!--
 **AakashSasikumar/AakashSasikumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.